credbull/credbull-defi/packages/contracts/test/src/multi/README.md

 - **Interest[Prior]**: interest that would have accrued if investing from the starting period

 ### Example
-Let's Imagine Bob invests $1,000 in the same Credbull product from above (12% APY, 30 day maturity).
+Now imagine Bob invests $1,000, but on day 2, in the Credbull 12% APY product with 30 day maturity.
 In this case, Discounted Principal would be $999.67.

 ```
 Discounted Principal = P - Interest[Prior]